cyclic-software/docs/docs/concepts/apps.md

 ### Hosting
 App infrastructure is provisioned in Cyclic managed AWS cloud by default but can be configured to be provisioned in your own AWS account.
 - **Cyclic hosted**: cyclic manages limits, constraints as well as the access boundaries and permissions to cloud resources external to the application to maintain logical isolation of your apps.
-- **Self-hosted**: While cyclic still helps you manage deployments, config and features of the runtume, you have full control of the app infrastructure with access to customize, take apart and tinker.
-This enable possible use-cases like:
+- **Self-hosted**: While cyclic still helps you manage deployments, config and features of the runtume, you have **full control** of the app infrastructure with access to customize, take apart and tinker.
-  - integration with other aws infrastructure in your own accounts
-  - define and enforce your own limits and constraints
-  - include cyclic apps in your existing log aggregation solutions
-  - bring cyclic apps under your security and service control policies

 ## Runtime
-asdfsadf
+The runtime is the cyclic process that manages the execution of your code

 ## Code